Canada Ski Holidays from the UK

 Affordability & Access: Compared to Whistler, Sun Peaks offers more affordable accommodations, lift ticket options (including Ikon and Mountain Collective passes), and a lower-key but lively après and dining scene.

 Beginner Terrain: Sun Peaks is highly regarded as “a paradise for beginners.”
-There are easy, wide green runs radiating from all main mountain stations (except West Bowl), with several dedicated learning zones, people movers, and gentle practice lifts.
+There are easy, always groomed wide green runs radiating from all main mountain stations, with several dedicated learning zones, people movers, and gentle practice lifts.

 Progression: Learners can start on the gentle Sunbeam and Gentle Giant runs (Sundance Mountain), then progress to slightly longer greens such as Rambler on Sundance, The Sticks and Home Run on Morrisey, or the famous 5 Mile run on Mount Tod.